 Your doctor may give you a few doses of this medicine until your condition improves, and then be switched to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.

-Precautions While Using Baxdela
+Precautions while using Baxdela

 Delafloxacin injection may cause inflammation (tendinitis) or tearing of a tendon (the cord that attaches muscles to bones).
-This can occur while you are using the medicine or after you finish using it.
+This can occur while you are receiving the medicine or after you finish receiving it.
 The risk of having tendon problems may be increased if you are over 60 years of age, are using steroid medicines (eg, dexamethasone, prednisolone, prednisone, Medrol®), have severe kidney problems, have a history of tendon problems (eg, rheumatoid arthritis), or if you have received an organ transplant (eg, heart, kidney, or lung).
 Check with your doctor right away if you have sudden pain or swelling in a tendon (eg, ankle, back of the knee or leg, shoulder, elbow, or wrist), bruise more easily after an injury, or are unable to bear weight or move the affected area.
 Refrain from exercise until your doctor says otherwise.

 Tell your doctor right away if you start having numbness, tingling, or burning pain in your hands, arms, legs, or feet.
 These may be symptoms of a condition called peripheral neuropathy.